 Roof or side discharge concern

-For roof-mounted or side-mounted coolers, tell the provider where water appears.
+For roof-mounted or side-mounted coolers, note where water appears.
 That detail can help separate a cooler leak from a roof, flashing, or drainage issue.

 Safe checks